matterpoll/matterpoll/README.md

 Make sure to set your [Site URL](https://docs.mattermost.com/configure/configuration-settings.html?highlight=site%20url#site-url) properly.
 For example, this error happens in case you set SiteURL starting with `http://`, in spite of running Mattermost server through https.

+#### Plugin upload causes "Received invalid response from the server."

+Ensure that the "Maximum File Size" (System Console > File Storage) is set to be larger than the `com.github.matterpoll.matterpoll-x.y.z.tar.gz` file.

 ## Contributing